hanisntsolo/hanisntsolo.github.io/_posts/help_starter/2024-05-07-sample-markdown.md

 ---
 layout: post
-title: Sample blog post to learn markdown tips
+title: Excel in markdown like never before
 subtitle: There's lots to learn!
 thumbnail-img: /assets/img/markdown/DALL·E 2024-05-18 13.59.36 - A photorealistic image depicting the benefits of learning Markdown.
 The image shows a person working on a laptop with a well-organized Markdown file o.webp
 cover-img: /assets/img/markdown/9f50019a-2689-4af1-9fdc-5feef27735a3.webp